congliucf/ECML2014/README.md

     `[cpr, cprEachTask] = test(trainSample, testSample, svmModel, theta);`

-Please refer to the train() and test() function for detailed explanation of each input/output.
+Please refer to the train() and test() function for detailed explanation to each input/output parameter.

+# Note

+A sample script is provided in the file sample.m.
+It demonstrates how to use the train() and test() functions.
+The sample is based on the robot data set, which is also included in the repository.